Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ### Ab-initio Siesta

-Next at the third test, we utilize the Siesta-4.1b code of the Spainish group \[4], by downloading and unpacking by "tar -zxvf siesta-4.1b.tar.gz".
+Next at the third test, we utilize the Siesta-4.1b code of the Spainish group \[4], by downloading and unpacking by "tar xf siesta-4.1b.tar.gz" (xf is enough for unpacking).
 Before testing on the Siesta-4.1b code, it is necessary to install the OpenBLAS and Scalapack packages in prior to the Siesta code.